Ghosts (Laura Marling song)

 "Ghosts" is the debut single by Laura Marling.
 It was released on December 2, 2007 as the lead single from her debut album Alas, I Cannot Swim.
-The song peaked to number 108 on the UK Singles Chart.
+The song peaked at number 108 on the UK Singles Chart.
+It was voted in at #43 on Triple J Hottest 100, 2008.

 Music video

 A music video to accompany the release of "Ghosts" was first released onto YouTube on 12 March 2009 at a total length of three minutes and three seconds.